sm31/Crazyblock/README.md

-# Crazyblock
+Crazyblock by stoneminer

-A mod for the Minetest game.
-This adds another block and more tools/weapons to the game.
+Crazyblock adds a new block and new tools to the Minetest game.

+Released under WTFPL

+0.1 - Initial release.

+0.1.1 - Red dye removed from crazyblock crafting recipe.